History of the United States: First Trump administration

-In November 2016, Donald Trump was elected president.
+After decades of testing the political waters, punctuated by events like espousing the Birther Movement, Obama's scathing response at the 2011 White House Correspondents' Dinner, and endorsing Mitt Romney in 2012, Donald Trump became the Republican Party nominee and won the 2016 election in an upset victory over Hillary Clinton.
 The election's legitimacy was disputed when the FBI and Congress investigated if Russia interfered in the election to help Trump win.
 There were also accusations of collusion between Trump's campaign and Russian officials.
 The Mueller report concluded that Russia attempted to help Trump's campaign, but there was no evidence of "explicit" collusion.

 During Trump's presidency, he espoused an "America First" ideology, placing restrictions on asylum seekers, expanding the wall on the U.S.-Mexico border, and banning immigration from seven Muslim-majority countries.
 Many of his actions were challenged in court.
 He confirmed three new Supreme Court justices (cementing a conservative majority), started a trade war with China, signed the Tax Cuts and Jobs Act, and removed the U.S. from the Paris Agreement.
-In 2018, the administration separated families which were illegally immigrating to the country.
-After public outcry, Trump rescinded the policy.
+In 2017, the administration issued Space Policy Directive 1 establishing the Artemis program, a space program looking to surpass the accomplishments of the Apollo program through a permanent base on the Moon, and in 2019 created the Space Force.
 A whistleblower complaint alleged that Trump had withheld foreign aid from Ukraine under the demand that they investigate the business dealings of Hunter Biden; Hunter's father, Democrat Joe Biden, would be Trump's opponent in the 2020 presidential election.
 Trump was impeached for abuse of power and obstruction of congress, but was acquitted in 2020.

-In the 2010s and early 2020s, Americans became more politically polarized.
-The #MeToo movement exposed alleged sexual harassment and abuse in the workplace.
-Many celebrities were accused of misconduct or rape.
-The Black Lives Matter movement gained support after multiple police killings of African-Americans.
-White supremacy also grew.
-The 2017 Women's March against Trump's presidency was one of the largest protests in American history.
-Multiple mass shootings, including the 2016 Pulse Nightclub shooting, 2017 Las Vegas shooting, and 2018 Parkland shooting, led to increased calls for gun reform, such as in the March for Our Lives student protest movement.

 COVID-19 started spreading in China in 2019.
 In March 2020, the WHO declared a pandemic.
 American state and local governments imposed stay-at-home orders to slow the virus' spread, reducing patient overload in hospitals.
 By April, the U.S. had the most cases of any country, at 100,000.
-On April 11, the U.S. death toll became the highest in the world at 20,000, and by May 2022, one million had died.
+By May 2022, one million had died.
 Unemployment rates were the highest since the Great Depression.
 The biggest mass vaccination campaign in U.S. history started in December 2020.

 The May 2020 murder of George Floyd caused mass protests and riots in many cities over police brutality.
 Many organizations attempted to rid themselves of institutionalized racism.
 2020 was also marked by a rise in domestic terrorist threats and widespread conspiracy theories around mail-in voting and COVID-19.
 The QAnon conspiracy theory gained publicity.
 Multiple major cities were hit by rioting and fighting between far-left anti-fascist groups and far-right groups like the Proud Boys.